nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 | <img src="images/tip_icon.png" width="50"/> | • Multiple clients and their attributes can be updated with one `edit` command!
 For instance, if you're planning to organise a meeting with several clients, you could simply use this feature to do so. |

 <div style="page-break-after: always;"></div>
 **Expected Outcome:** <br>
 The corresponding information will be changed to the attributes specified by the client.
 This change can be seen in the client list view.
-For instance, the command `edit 3 p/12345678 r/5` will change client's 3 information as such. <br>
+For instance, the command `edit 3 p/12345678 r/5` will change client 3's information as such. <br>
 <p align="center" >
 <img src="images/ExpectedEditCommand.png" width="400"/>
 </p>